efdevcon/DIPs/DIPs/DIP-58.md

 ### Links & Additional Information
 Anything unclear?
 How can we make this better?
 Interested in getting involved?
 All feedback and suggestions more than welcome!

-For further details, please refer to the ongoing discussion in the forum: https://forum.devcon.org/t/story-of-devcon/3797